hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02f-GameProg.md

     + selected sprite image: `<p><canvas id="canvas" width=48 height=92 /></p>`
     + display sprite sheet: `<p><canvas id="spritesheet"></canvas></p>`
   + JavaScript snippet:
+    + tasks:
+      + set characteristics of the sprite sheet
+      + initialize after the page loaded, get canvas and context and set max and min values of the sliders, disable slider before spritsheet loaded, and load the sprite sheet
+      + run callback once spritesheet loaded, enable the slider, set big canvas size, and draw it
+      + draw the slected sprite in small canvas and red frame in big canvas
+      + move slider to trigger events, compute the x and y position of sprite sheet w/ the numer of sprites per posture, the number of rows, and the dimensions of each sprite, and then update the drawing on two canvas
     + set characteristics of sprite and sprite sheet: `var SPRITE_WIDTH = 48; var SPRITE_HEIGHT = 92; var NB_ROWS = 8; var NB_FRAMES_PER_PSOTURE = 13;`
     + declare variables: `var xFields, yField, wField, hField, spriteSheet, spriteNumber; var canvas, canvasSpriteSheet, ctx1, ctx2;`
     + init page after DOM ready<a name="init"></a>: `window.onload = function() {...}`